 If team A has fooled both of the other teams then they get a point.
 Whereas teams B and C get a point if they have correctly guessed the truth or falsity of the statement.

-Inform the students that if they now hold the joker, they cannot tell the truth, all other players must tell the truth.
+Inform the students that if they now hold the Joker, they cannot tell the truth.
+Everybody else must tell the truth.

 Going clockwise around the class, students take it in turns to ask any other student one question about anything they want.
 Example questions might be: